mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 error.
 There will be a test error, right.
 Like somewhere, somebody somewhere would catch my stupidity and tell me to do it differently.
 And so that was actually really fascinating.
-And they learned a lot about scaling engineering and then organizations there.
+And they learned a lot about scaling, engineering and then organizations there.

-**Michaela:** [00:19:31] Yeah.
+**Michaela:** [00:20:23] Yeah.
 And so it seems that this is also very specific.
 So some of the engineering practices, some of the tools, some of the processes are really made for the scale there.
 But now if you're going back and I know you're now building a new startup, so what do you take away from that?